learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 _But what if you don't have enough capacity in the cluster to scale your Pods?_

-If you reach peak capacity, Kubernetes will leave the Pods in a pending state and wait for more resources to be available.
+{% include tweet_this/index.html content="If you reach peak capacity in the cluster, Kubernetes will leave the Pods in a pending state and wait for more resources to be available." %}

 _It would be great if you could use an autoscaler similar to the Horizontal Pod Autoscaler, but for Nodes._